EMANUEL-RAJ/twitter-aws-datapipeline/README.md

 # twitter-aws-datapipeline
-Data pipeline that pulls user tweets using Twitter API and uploads them to S3 bucket
+Data pipeline that pulls tweets using Twitter API for a given search work and uploads them to S3 bucket